Evolution of My Personal Identity

 Rendering with Cinema 4D

 I've chosen black matt plastic and transparent glass for materials of this logo.
-The negative spaces of 2D logo is reinterpreted in spatial environment as refracted transparent object.
+The negative spaces of 2D logo is reinterpreted in spatial environment as refracted transparent object (frosted glass).
 The black logo is redefined as matt plastic.